Did you know that men who are on testosterone replacement therapy must have their blood drawn regularly to avoid serious health complications?

 Doctors also recommend that men on testosterone can avoid the condition by having a “therapeutic blood draw” about every 120 days.

 You Cannot Have Your Required Testosterone Blood Draw Done At A Blood Bank

-If you are taking testosterone, now you understand why it so important that you have your blood drawn.
-So, you think, “OK, I’ll just go donate some blood every month or so, blood banks always need blood – problem solved!”
+If you are taking testosterone, now you understand why it is so important that you have your blood drawn.
+So, you think, “OK, I’ll just go donate some blood every month or so.
+Blood banks always need blood – problem solved!”

 But think again.
 Blood mobiles and blood banks normally do not want the blood of testosterone patients for the very reason it needs to be drawn – the thickness due to over-abundant red blood cells.
 Some will accept donations from testosterone patients, but only if they have applied for and obtained a special variance to do so.

 That is where the NuLife Institute comes in.
 As a licensed medical practice, we can safely do your necessary therapeutic blood draws (therapeutic phlebotomy) even if you are not getting your testosterone therapy from us.

 To determine if you have polycythemia as a result of your testosterone therapy, we use a measurement called “hematocrit.”
 Your hematocrit level reflects the proportion of red cells to total blood volume.
 A hematocrit of over 52 percent could indicate that therapeutic phlebotomy is necessary.

 The procedure takes less than an hour.
 It is remarkably similar to what happens when donating blood, but this procedure is done specifically as a way to bring down red blood cells and reduce viscosity.
 Phlebotomy of one pint of blood will generally lower hematocrit by about 3 percent.

 How often men on testosterone need to have a therapeutic blood draw will vary from patient to patient, but we recommend it at least once every 120 days.

 What Every Man Should Know About Testosterone Replacement Therapy (TRT)